 Within the framework of the educational school visits a board game on bird migration has also been developed, with funding from NABU and the Heinz Sielmann Foundation, which helps children understand the challenges of migration through an experiential and fun approach, as their mission is to complete their migration journey as birds.

-With the support of NABU (BirdLife in Germany) and the Heinz Sielmann Stiftung, we have produced a short animation film for children to communicate important messages about the illegal trapping of birds, as part of the educational presentations that BirdLife Cyprus does.
+With the support of NABU (BirdLife in Germany) and the Heinz Sielmann Foundation, we have produced a short animation film to communicate important messages about the illegal trapping of birds, as part of the educational presentations that BirdLife Cyprus does.
 The animation was created by Zedem Media.

 Presentations to interest groups